-First rule of this Diamond Buying Guide.
-Lets get rid of the old rule of 2 months of salary.
+The first rule of this Diamond Buying Guide.
+Let’s get rid of the old rule of 2 months of salary.
 No rule applies to everyone and their situation.
 This is a symbol of love and commitment not going above your means.
-With that said, its important to know your significant others expectations.
-Do they prefer dainty like this classic .96 engagement ring solitaire ring.
-Or do they like more flair and dazzle like this 1.54 carat on a stunning Cambridge Halo Platinum Ring.
+With that said, it’s important to know your significant other expectations.
+Do they prefer dainty like this classic .96 engagement ring solitaire ring?
+Or do they like more flair and dazzle like this 1.54 carat on a stunning Cambridge Halo Platinum Ring?
 But learning you can adjust your search with small changes.
 As a start get a baseline.
-For example you know you want a 1 carat diamond engagement ring so start there.

 2. Pick a shape

 The beginning of your search must be the diamond shape.
 Each diamond shape has different search criteria such as clarity, symmetry and color that works best.
-Each shape has different cost so searching multiple shapes at the same time will leave you frustrated.
-For example Take a look at this 1 carat SI 1 clarity H color Princess cut diamond for $3,340 vs this Round 1 carat SI1 clarity H color Diamond for $4,610.
+Each shape has a different cost so searching multiple shapes at the same time will leave you frustrated.
+For example, Take a look at this 1 carat SI 1 clarity H color Princess cut diamond for $3,340 vs this Round 1 carat SI1 clarity H color Diamond for $4,610.
 Each shape has there pros and cons.
-Feel free to dive deeper in my Diamond Shapes Article for advice per specific shape.

 Round is the most popular and is labeled the Cut King.
-If your significant other isn’t leaving hints of their favorite shape, take a look at their pintrest or maybe ask a best friend to be sure you pick the diamond shape of their dreams.
+If your significant other isn’t leaving hints of their favorite shape, take a look at their Pinterest or maybe ask a best friend to be sure you pick the diamond shape of their dreams.
 Round is the most popular following Princess, Oval, and Emerald.

 3. Learn the 4 C’s and Narrow your search:

-Once you have found some options, go even deeper and check there length to width ratios, fluorescence, table percentages etc. Feel free to reach out to me, A GIA trained Diamond Expert to help How To Buy Diamonds.
+Once you have found some options, go even deeper and check their length to width ratios, fluorescence, table percentages, etc. Feel free to reach out to me, A GIA trained Diamond Expert to help How To Buy Diamonds.

 4. Choosing your engagement ring:

-What I love about the different engagement ring options is it can help with the visual tremendously.
-Lets say you were shy with reaching a certain carat goal.
+What I love about the different engagement ring options is they can help with the visual tremendously.
+Let’s say you were shy about reaching a certain carat goal.
 A ring choice like a Halo, Vintage style, or 3 Stone ring will give it the extra size to appear much larger.
 So a .80 carat diamond on a beautiful Halo diamond engagement ring setting can be a stunner.

 Again personal engagement ring preference of your significant other is important.
 If you are unable to find any information, you can always go by whats popular.
 Click on this link or banner to see an article from Blue Nile on their Top 20 Engagement Ring Styles.
-This will give you a understanding on what engagement rings are popular.
-You can also go to recently purchased rings from clients, filter the shape, price and style to see what others are doing and get inspired.
+This will give you an understanding of what engagement rings are popular.
+You can also go to recently purchased rings from clients, filter the shape, price, and style to see what others are doing and get inspired.
 Click here to see some recent clients rings.